 Tórshavn is a fantastic home base due to its central location to most attractions.
 It also has the advantage of being the capital city and therefore provides easier access to restaurants and groceries.
 My husband and I stayed in a lovely Airbnb in the downtown area for about $500 USD for 7 nights (use this link for $40 off your first Airbnb trip!)
 You could also opt to stay various nights on different islands.
-For example, you could spilt your time between Vágar, Streymoy & Borðoy.
+For example, you could split your time between Vágar, Streymoy & Borðoy.
 This would result in less driving between attractions but would also offer less flexibility with weather conditions.
 We found that it was common for one island to be rainy when another island was completely sunny, so we simply chased the best weather each day.

 Restaurants are nice but also pricey in the Faroe Islands.
-In Tórshavn you can get deliciously fresh seafood at high-rated restaurants such as Aarstova & Barbara’s Fish House.
+In Tórshavn, you can get deliciously fresh seafood at high-rated restaurants such as Aarstova & Barbara’s Fish House.
 Interestingly, the gas stations had some affordable but also tasty food options!
-The Effo gas station fish and chips was under $10 USD and definitely hit the spot after a long day of exploring.
+The Effo gas station fish and chips were under $10 USD and definitely hit the spot after a long day of exploring.
 Emilia Fast Food in Tórshavn was another affordable place to grab a bite to eat.

 What to Pack